 We understand you have questions, and we are here to guide you.
 We help you make educated decisions about your child’s care when they are infants and as they grow to adolescents.
 We also work with adolescents who are recently diagnosed with differences of sex development after experiencing atypical sexual development.
 This is a lifelong journey for you and your child, and we are your partners.

 The first step is understanding your child’s condition and determining if it is affecting their physical well-being now or will in the future.
-For example, if your child cannot urinate properly or their condition increases their risk for testicular cancer as teens, surgery may be recommended.
+For example, if your child cannot urinate properly or their condition increases their risk for cancer of the reproductive system as teens, surgery may be recommended.
 However, this is uncommon; typically, the decision to pursue surgery can be postponed until medically necessary.
 Your child’s overall health is our main concern.

 Why It's Important to Develop a Long-Term Relationship

 More often, your child’s physical health is not immediately affected, and you and your child will begin a long-term relationship with our gender care specialists.
 Your child’s team may include a pediatric urologist, pediatric endocrinologist, medical ethicist, social worker, and pediatric psychologist.
 Depending on your child’s age and needs, we also coordinate your child’s care with specialists in neonatology, genetics, pediatric surgery, adolescent medicine, gynecology, and fertility.

 As we get to know you and your child through multiple visits over time, we make sure you understand the impact your treatment decisions will have on your child’s future health and well-being.
 We explain the ethical, emotional, and psychological considerations of treatment.
 It’s a purposely slow and methodical process.
 We want you to be confident in your decision.
 We want to make sure your child feels comfortable with their body and gender identity when they become adolescents.